 ‘The fierce loyalty of Shamrocks players and alumni is matched by the equally fierce loyalty to the club and to the game itself shown by Victoria lacrosse fans,” Hall notes.

-The Shamrocks, however, now find themselves in a crowded Victoria summer sports calendar and up against the pro baseball Seals and high-amateur Highlanders of soccer and also this city's famous penchant for running, rowing, cycling and sailing from the grassroots thousands right on up to the Summer Olympics.
+The Shamrocks, however, now find themselves in a crowded Victoria summer sports calendar and up against the pro baseball Harbour Cats and high-amateur Highlanders of soccer and also this city’s famous penchant for running, rowing, cycling and sailing from the grassroots thousands right on up to the Summer Olympics.

 Yet it’s no different than the dynamism at play when the Shamrocks came into existence in the 1950s, when every Victoria team held its own.
 The Shamrocks and Lester Patrick’s Cougars of the old professional Western Hockey League drew large crowds to Memorial Arena and the professional baseball Athletics and Tyees and soccer sides, which would often play top touring English clubs such as Fulham, did the same at Royal Athletic Park.

 “Back then, there weren’t as many things to do like tennis, slowpitch, squash or curling and, as a result, crowds used to average 3,500 to 4,000 at Memorial Arena for our Shamrocks lacrosse games,” the late Archie Browning, one of the greatest Shamrocks stars of all-time, once noted.

 Big Victoria crowds are happening again for hockey, baseball and soccer.
 Through it all, the Shamrocks continue to hold their own with a staunchly diehard and passionate fan base.
 If Tommy Lasorda famously bled Dodger blue, many in Victoria have oozed Shamrocks green over the years and continue to do so.